-Procedure for handling, opening and recording of bids 25.
+23. Procedure for handling, opening and recording of bids

-- (1) the procedures for the handling, opening and recording of bids, are as follows:- - (a) Bids - - (i) Must be opened only in public; - (ii) Must be opened at the same time and as soon as possible after the period for the submission of bids has expired; and - (Iii) Received after the closing time should not be considered and returned unopened immediately.
+- (1) the procedures for the handling, opening and recording of bids, are as follows- - (a) Bids - - (i) Must be opened only in public; - (ii) Must be opened at the same time and as soon as possible after the period for the submission of bids has expired; and - (Iii) Received after the closing time should not be considered and returned unopened immediately.

-- (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted bids in time must be read out and, if practical, also each bidder's total bidding price; - (c) No information, except the provisions in paragraph 24(1)(b), relating to the bid should be disclosed to bidders or other persons until the successful bidder is notified of the award; and - (d) The Accounting Officer must - (i) record in a register all bids received in time; - (ii) make the register available for public inspection; and - (iii) publish the entries in the register and the bid results on the website.
+- (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted bids in time must be read out and, if practical, also each bidder's total bidding price; - (c) The Accounting Officer must - (i) record in a register all bids received in time; - (ii) make the register available for public inspection; and - (iii) publish the entries in the register and the bid results on the website.